 I would use Cucumber (or Specflow in .NET) and Gherkin for automated acceptance testing.
 What makes Cucumber stand out from the crowd of other tools is that it has been designed specifically to ensure that automated acceptance tests can easily be read — and written — by anyone on the team.
 This reveals the true value of acceptance tests as a communication and collaboration tool.
 The easy readability of Cucumber acceptance tests through its Gherkin syntax and structure that is optimised for human readability draws business stakeholders into the process, helping developers and testers explore and understand their requirements.
 BDD ensures that the software design meets the need of the actual code and leaves behind a suite of tests and up-to-date documentation to help preserve the integrity of the code.

 The unit tests and integration tests, as well as the automated acceptance tests using BDD (which are still technically unit tests based on JUnit) would be integrated into Apache Maven as Java build management tool.
 Maven would be used to define project structures, dependencies, builds, and test management.
-An alternative to Maven would be Apache Ant as build management tool.

 For mobile testing, I would use Appium, because it allows testing of all three types of mobile applications: native, hybrid and mobile web.
 It executes tests on actual devices, emulators and simulators.
 Most importantly, Appium can execute the same Selenium program code on both Google Android and Apple iOS, without the need to recompile apps, or having access to the source code.